THINGS YOU NEED TO PURCHASE BEFORE YOU BRING YOUR PUPPY HOME

 13) ONE BIG - Really BIG, Doggie SAFE stuffed animal to sleep with to mimic sleeping with his siblings.

-14) and at least 1 small stuffed toy to be the pups little friend to carry around the house with him.
+14) 1 -2 small stuffed toy to be the pups little friend to carry around the house with him.
 The puppies love the "unstuffed" furry animals from jeffers.com & petedge.com or from any pet store.

 15) A soft cat brush for daily brushing.
 Pups don't need to be brushed a lot, BUT he/she should get used to the feel of the brush and continued being touched all over: tail, paws, ears, tummy, mouth, so he doesn't develop any sensitive areas.
 When your pup gets it's longer full coat in, get a "Shedding Comb" (I found it better than a pin brush) to manage the areas under the armpits, on the backside, and the ears, to make sure no knots develop.